 Today I have my friend Michael Jamin on the show.
 Michael specializes in creating brand stories for companies and he used the power of storytelling to grow his ecommerce store, Twirly Girl, into a multi-million dollar girl’s clothing brand.

 In this episode, you'll learn how to create an amazing…

-Michael Jamin and Cynthia Jamin (from Los Angeles, CA, USA) started TwirlyGirl over 15 years ago.
+Michael Jamin and Cynthia Jamin (from Los Angeles, CA, USA) started TwirlyGirl about 16 years ago.

 - Michael Jamin and Cynthia Jamin established TwirlyGirl, a Los Angeles-based children’s wear brand.

 - TwirlyGirl has sold tens of thousands of dresses and is available in more than 100 children's boutiques both domestically and abroad.

 - This brand thinks that one stunning, distinctive, and incredibly comfortable item of clothing is worth more than a whole wardrobe of outfits they never wear.